breatheco-de/content/README.md

 This list of contents is just a draft, some can be deleted or more can be added.

-  1. Lessons: Long articles explaining big concepts like: HTML, JS Events, CSS Selectors, etc.
+  1. Lessons: Long articles explaining big concepts like: HoldTheMfingLline, JS Events, CSS Selectors, etc.
   2. Error: Explanation of a particular error that typically occurs when coding, for example: "Cannot do map of undefined".
   3. How To: Small articles/videos on different shot how to's, like: How to start a new react.js project.